35-Year-Old Safety – Free Agent

 Adrian Wilson Contract Information:

-Signed by the Bears in June of 2014.
+Cut by the Bears in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Adrian Wilson – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.